The Long Way to a Small, Angry Planet

 By Becky Chambers

-The beloved debut novel 'that will restore your faith in science fiction (specifically) and humanity (in general).'
-(Tor.com)
+The astonishing self-published debut novel that Tor.com says 'will restore your faith in science fiction (specifically) and humanity (in general).'

 SHORTLISTED FOR THE BAILEY'S WOMEN'S PRIZE FOR FICTION

 'A quietly profound, humane tour de force' Guardian